Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Letting listed buildings for events

-Event requests will vary; each one will need to be individually assessed, taking into account the nature and scale of the event.
-Letting events should be restricted to those identified as acceptable based on your assessment.
+Event requests vary, and each one will need to be individually assessed, taking the nature and scale of the event into account.
+Only say yes to events that you know you can safely manage.

-The considerations below may help to inform your assessment, protect the building, and keep attendees safe.
+Use the list below to help protect the building and keep attendees safe.

 1. Create a procedures document

-Based on your assessment, a procedures document should be created and followed by hirers when using the property.
+Create a procedures document based on your assessment.
 Hirers should sign up for these procedures before the event takes place.

 2. Check that your contractors have insurance

-Contractors should be able to demonstrate compliance with health and safety legal requirements, have their own public and employers’ liability insurance in place, provide references, and supervise both their own employees and any subcontractors they use.
+Make contractors demonstrate compliance with all health and safety legal requirements.
+They should have their own public and employers’ liability insurance in place, provide references and be able to supervise both their own employees and any sub-contractors they use.

 3. Plan welfare facilities

-Suitable toilet, changing, restroom, and canteen facilities should be provided for contractors.
-A designated smoking area should be provided outside the building, with ashtrays and a separate metal bin for cigarette waste disposal.
+Provide suitable toilet, changing, restroom and canteen facilities for contractors, along with a designated smoking area outside the building with ashtrays and a metal bin.

 4. Allocate time to set up and pack up